aprsa/ndpolator/README.md

 # Recent changes

+## ndpolator 1.3.0

+* implements kd-tree lookup of nearest vertices and/or hypercubes.
+The search speed for kd-trees is O(logN), where N is the number of vertices; compared to the previous linear search that has O(N) dependence, this provides a significant speed increase in extrapolation.
+For example, for a 3D 50x50x50 grid, the speed-up is ~500.

+* adds NDP_METHOD_LINEAR and NDP_METHOD_KDTREE options to ndpolator() and ndp_find_nearest() methods.

 ## ndpolator 1.2.3

 * extrapolating with extrapolation_mode='nearest' when two or more points were at the exact same distance (within machine precision) did not consistently select the same point on all architectures, causing potential inconsistencies across different machines.